 Which one is right for you?

 The type of card you use depends on your individual needs.
 Here are some reasons you may choose one type of card over another.

 Convenience.
-You may choose one card for all of your purchasing needs.
-That way, all of your transactions are on one bill each month and you make one payment.
+You may choose one credit card for all your purchasing needs.
+That way, all your transactions are on one bill each month and you make one payment.

 Interest rate.
-If you’re not able to pay off your balance in full each month, you may feel better knowing that you’re using a card like LGFCU’s Visa® Credit Card which has a low interest rate.
+If you’re unable to pay off your balance in full each month, you may feel better knowing that you’re using a credit card which has a competitive interest rate.
 Store cards often have the highest interest rates.

-Keep these tips in mind the next time you’re considering what card to add to your wallet.
+Keep these tips in mind the next time you’re considering which card to add to your wallet.

 The advice provided is for informational purposes only.

 Credit card is subject to approval.
 APR = Annual Percentage Rate.
 The APR equals the margin, which can range from 4.50% to 9.50%, plus the Index Rate.
 The Index Rate is the U.S. Prime as published in The Wall Street Journal on the first day of your quarterly billing period and adjusted up to the nearest 0.25%.
 There is no minimum interest rate.
 The maximum variable APR for purchases and balance transfers is 18.00%.
 Cash advances have a fixed APR of 18.00% .
 Rates are subject to change; see the LGFCU rates page for current terms.
 Approval of new credit card applications is limited to residents of NC, SC, GA, TN and VA.
 Interest on cash advances and balance transfers begins to accrue from the date the transfer is posted to your account.
 Additional fees may apply; see the Visa Credit Cardholder Agreement for more details, on our Credit Card page.